thmeitz/ksqldb-go/README.md

   cobra-test [command]

 Available Commands:
-  check          check a <example>.ksql file with the integrated parser cluster-status get cluster status completion     generate the autocompletion script for the specified shell health         display the server state of your servers help           Help about any command info           Displays your server infos pull           print the dog stats push           push dogs example setup          setup a dummy connector validate       validates a property
+  check             check a <example>.ksql file with the integrated parser cluster-status    get cluster status completion        generate the autocompletion script for the specified shell health            display the server state of your servers help              Help about any command info              Displays your server infos pull              print the dog stats push              push dogs example setup             setup a dummy connector terminate-cluster terminates your cluster validate          validates a property

 Flags:
       --config string      config file (default is $HOME/.cobra-test.yaml)